-We serve our clients as trusted advisors and we have counseled them and their families for decades.
-We take a customized approach to the analysis of their estate planning needs.
-With our clients’ long-term goals in mind, we develop comprehensive wealth transfer strategies that will minimize future tax impacts and protect our clients’ financial security across generations.
+We serve our clients as trusted advisors, and we have counseled many of them and their families for decades.
+We take a customized approach to the analysis of our clients' estate planning needs.
+With our clients’ long-term financial goals in mind, we develop comprehensive wealth transfer strategies that will minimize future tax impacts and protect our clients’ financial security across generations.

-Recognized as leaders in their field, two of our attorneys are Fellows of the American College of Trust and Estate Counsel (ACTEC), an association of distinguished estate planners.
+Recognized as leaders in their field, three of our lawyers are Fellows of the American College of Trust and Estate Counsel (ACTEC), an association of distinguished estate planners.

 Planning and Administration